springernature/vpat/nature.md

 <td>
 Our document structure is semantically marked up using headings to create a sequential hierarchy of content.
 Sometimes headings or labels may be visually hidden but available to Assistive Technologies.
 <br><br>
 Nature magazine and a limited number of journals publish editorial content from a content management system (CMS).
-Content generated by CMS may lack appropriate headings (e.g. using bold text as implicit headings instead of semantically-marked up heading elements).
+Content generated by CMS may occasionally lack appropriate headings (e.g. using bold text as implicit headings instead of semantically-marked up heading elements).
 <br><br>
-Some parts of the product (e.g. some payment and "my account" pages) use inappropriate heading levels for visual effect.
-We are actively working to repair these problems.
-<br><br>
 Other third party scripts, including survey or customer services widgets, may inject content with inadequate or inappropriate headings or labels.
-Where we know of deficiencies, we have contacted third party suppliers to request repairs.
+When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 <tr id="focus-visible" valign="top">